top of page

 Water Vole © Arthur Rivett

 Firstly, we will need to undertake initial baseline surveys of the land including surveys of levels, soil, vegetation, invertebrates and many other features, so we can see what is already there and what we have to do to enhance and restore it.
-Some surveys can be carried out by volunteers.
+Some surveys can be carried out by volunteers, but others will require skilled professionals.

 Donate today, to help us restore the habitat and wildlife of this neglected gem on the Little Ouse.